ElDragonRojo/good/README.md

 # The Good List

-This is a partial list of good companies and people I know to be ethical, smart, and hard-working—doing it the right way, for the right reasons.
-Names in __bold__ are people with whom I have worked or know well enough to go so far as to risk my personal reputation to vouch for them.
+This is a partial list of good companies and people I believe to be ethical, smart, and hard-working—doing it the right way, for the right reasons.
+Names in __bold__ are people of exceptional quality—typically people I have worked with or know well enough to go so far as to risk my personal reputation to vouch for them.
 Names in *italics* are intensely strong-willed people with me on the A* list.

 This list should not be considered complete, nor does non-inclusion imply anything.
 Please file issues to suggest changes, and fork this list to create your own.